sulfierry/MolecularModeling/Molecular_dynamics/README.md

 1. **`ligand_parametrization`**:
    - Contains scripts and input files related to the parametrization of ligands.
 This process is essential for preparing ligands for accurate simulation within the molecular dynamics framework.

+2. **`parametrization (protein)`**:
+   - This folder includes scripts and tools for the parametrization of the entire molecular system, including proteins, ligands, and solvent models.
+It typically involves setting up force fields, system solvation, and ion placements.

-2. **`molecular_dynamics_input`**:
+3. **`molecular_dynamics_input`**:
    - Houses input files such as initial coordinates and configurations required for running molecular dynamics simulations.
 These inputs are foundational for initiating and accurately running simulations.

-3. **`parametrization`**:
-   - This folder includes scripts and tools for the parametrization of the entire molecular system, including proteins, ligands, and solvent models.
-It typically involves setting up force fields, system solvation, and ion placements.

 ## Shell Script